franciscolobo/KOMODO2/README.md

 ### PREPARING YOUR INPUT FILES

-CALANGO requires the following files (please check the template in `./data_files/parameters.txt` or the examples in `./data_files/parameters_validation/` if in doubt about file specifications):
+CALANGO requires the following files (please check the examples in in `./data/parameters/` if in doubt about file specifications):

 ---
 **genome annotation file**